Simply Bangkok to Hanoi

 Day 6-Drive to Phnom Penh; orientation walk in the city

-A public bus takes us on to the Cambodian capital this morning, the 6-hour journey getting us to the city in time for an afternoon's orientation tour.
-Phnom Penh sits at the confluence of the Sap, Mekong and Bassac Rivers, a charming testament to the country's ancient and colonial past, with tree lined boulevards and colonial villas dotted amongst the reminders of its turbulent history.
-The Cambodian capital since the mid 15th century, Phnom Penh's origins lie in the legend of 4 statues of Buddha, washed on the shores of the Mekong and discovered by a woman named Penh, which were later housed in the 14th century Wat Phnom, located on a small hill at the northern end of the city.
-On arrival there should be time to freshen up, after which you may join your tour leader on a short walking tour of the city.
+This morning, we'll take the public bus to the Cambodian capital, Phnom Penh.
+The journey takes around six hours and should get us into the city by mid-afternoon.
+Phnom Penh sits at the confluence of the Sap, Mekong and Bassac Rivers, a charming testament to the country's ancient and colonial past, with tree-lined boulevards and colonial villas dotted amongst the reminders of its turbulent history.
+The Cambodian capital since the mid-15th century, Phnom Penh's origins lie in the legend of four statues of Buddha, washed on the shores of the Mekong and discovered by a woman named Penh, which were later housed in the 14th-century Wat Phnom, located on a small hill at the northern end of the city.
+On arrival, we should have time to freshen up, before our tour leader takes us on a short orientation walk.

 7